metauni/admin/README.md

 ### Integration with Roblox groups

 You can manage permissions via a Roblox group, using `/setrobloxgroup ID` where `ID` is the identification number of your group, obtained from its URL on the Roblox group page.
 Use `/setrobloxgroup 0` to disable the link to the Roblox group.
-The Admin Commands will assign to every player in the experience which is also a group member the permission level given by their rank in the group (if they are a member of the group).
+The Admin Commands will assign to every player in the experience which is also a group member the permission level given by their rank in the group.

 The Admin Commands also looks for special roles `Scribe` and `Admin` in your Roblox group, and uses the ranks of those groups to manage the cutoffs for scribes and admins in your experience (which are by default `50` and `254` respectively).